cyberaguiar/ine-challenges/web-application-penetration-testing/html5/challenge-1.md

 </script>
 ```

-This file send a post message to their parent.
+This file sends a post message to their parent.
 It is possible that some other page has a iFrame to load this one.

 Now open the page hb_monitoring.php.